AudreyBurki/Online-Data-Collection/README.md

 - For between-participant designs, for sure
 - For within participant designs, not necessarily
 - Large sample sizes (items and participants) are needed both in the lab and on-line for most designs in psycholinguistic research.
-The graphs below show power as a function of numbder of participants for typical effect sizes, 90 items per condition.
-Power is likely underestimated (because the by participant random slope is likely underestimated)
+The graphs below show power as a function of number of participants for typical two effects, 90 items per condition.
+Power is likely underestimated (because the by-participant random slope is likely underestimated)

 <p float="left">
 <img src="./power_fct_pp_newdata_online-sem.jpg "width=30% height=30%/>